 3. Adopt a Cloud-Based Calendar

-While policies and attendance are important, they are just the tip of the iceberg when it comes to managing remote employees.
+While policies and remote employee attendance are important, they are just the tip of the iceberg when it comes to managing remote employees.

 Because remote work offers inherent flexibility, scheduling meetings can be significantly more difficult for digital workplaces.
-Without being in-person, it can even be impossible to know when employees are working and available.
+Without being in-person, it can even be impossible timekeeping for remote employees.

 Cloud-based calendars are the answer to this problem.